 Chao Phraya Ferry Pier

 The nearest ferry pier is located on the Phra Ahtit Road.
-Above is the sign. the Phra Ahtit Road runs parallel to the bottom end of Soi Rambutri.
+The Phra Ahtit Road runs parallel to the bottom end of Soi Rambutri.

 Chao Phraya Express Boat Services